Jeweller Chow Tai Fook named in price-fixing probe-report

 The company earlier this month reported a 63 percent spike in first-quarter revenue, with sales of gold products from its own stores soaring 78 percent in the quarter ended June 30.

-The shares of firms not named in the report also fell, with Emperor Jewellery & Watch (0887.HK) tumbling 4.8 percent, and Luk Fook Holdings (International) Ltd (0590.HK) falling 1.8 percent.
+The shares of firms not named in the report also fell, with Emperor Jewellery & Watch tumbling 4.8 percent, and Luk Fook Holdings (International) Ltd falling 1.8 percent.

-The benchmark Hang Seng Index .HSI was trading up 0.2 percent by midday.